 While the Order Follow-up is triggered for every order, the Customer Reactivation workflow is canceled and re-triggered for every new order.

-💡 Retrospective automations are checking the last order status and will be triggered with Order Placed trigger -> current order status, even if Order Status Changed trigger is used for the new workflows.
+💡 Retrospective automations are checking the last order status and will be triggered with Order Placed trigger -> current order status, so make sure to use Order placed trigger, as Order status changed doesn't work retrospectively.
 Learn more about Order Placed and Order Status Changed triggers.

 Re-triggering Welcome workflow